hgminh95/blog/content/posts/which-loop-is-faster.md

 BM_LoopNo2/64/manual_time       8360 ns        49097 ns        84305
 ```

 Loop #2 is still slower and I have no idea why 😢.
-If you have any idea on why that is the case, let me know in the comment below.
+If you know why that is the case, let me know in the comment below.

 ## References